Skip to content

 Your operating cash flow is perhaps the most vital piece of the puzzle, as it shows whether your business is able to bring in more money than it pays out through normal operations.
 If your operating cash flow isn’t steadily improving over time, it may be a sign that your business is unsustainable.

 In any case, understanding your operating cash flow will allow you to make laser-focused improvements to your internal processes, your approach to pricing, and much more.
-In turn, you’ll be generating more cash in due time — and will be spending a lot less to make it happen.
+Over time, you’ll be generating more cash — and will be spending a lot less to make it happen.

 Cash flow from investing activities

-Cash flow generated or spent on non-current assets is considered investing cash flow (CFI).
+Cash flow generated or spent on non-current assets is considered cash flow from investing activities (CFI).

 Incoming cash flow from investing includes payments made to your company from loans, cash received from the sale of assets, and funds received from market security maturation.
 Examples of outgoing CFI include payments made on property, equipment, and other business acquisitions.